ugate/sqler/jsdocp/tutorial/1-manual.md

 console.log('Manager is ready for use');

-// execute the SQL statement and capture the results const rslts = await mgr.db.fin.read.ap.companies({ binds: { invoiceAudit: 'Y' } });
+// execute the SQL source and capture the results const rslts = await mgr.db.fin.read.ap.companies({ binds: { invoiceAudit: 'Y' } });

 // after we're done using the manager we should close it